 What is Capitalized Interest?

 Capitalized interest refers to a process where the unpaid or outstanding interest on your student loan is added to your total loan balance and as a result, you pay interest on that new amount.
 For example, while you’re in school, your lender may not require you to start making payments on your loans.
 You may have a grace period that extends until after you graduate, for example.
-Still, interest likely accrues while you’re in school—and if you don’t pay off that interest as you go, you may end up with a large amount of accrued interest by the time your grace period ends.
+Still, interest likely accrues while you’re in school.
+If you don’t pay off that interest as you go, you may end up with a large amount of accrued interest by the time your grace period ends.
 At that time, your interest could capitalize and be added to your total loan balance.
-From there, you’re paying interest not only on the original amount you borrowed, but on the capitalized amount that was added to your balance.
+From there, you’re paying interest not only on the original amount you borrowed but on the capitalized amount.

 What Causes Interest to Capitalize?